-We propose an approach to detect the occurrence of cumulative impacts and quantify them based on estimates of the effects size and ZoI of multiple co-occurring features.
-First, using habitat selection analyses as example, we derive impact estimation methods rooted on the ZoI, which defines how the impact of infrastructure decreases with distance.
-This formulation allows us to measure either the ZoI from the nearest feature only, or the cumulative ZoI of multiple features (Box 1, Fig. 1).
-Second, we perform simulations to understand under which conditions these two metrics of ZoI represent similar spatial gradients, when it is harder to detect cumulative impacts, even if they occur.
+We propose an approach to detect the occurrence of cumulative impacts and quantify them assuming additive effects of multiple features, empirical estimates of effect sizes, and a model selection approach to decide on the functional form of the decreasing impact with distance and ZoI.
+The model approach allows estimation of both the impact using nearest features only, and the cumulative impact of multiple features (Box 1, Fig. 1).
+Second, we perform simulations to understand under which conditions these two estimates of impact represent similar spatial gradients.
 Finally, we illustrate our approach by assessing the cumulative impacts of recreational housing facilities (private cottages and tourist resorts) in Norway on habitat selection of the tundra’s flagship species, reindeer (Rangifer tarandus tarandus).
-We also provide tools to allow an easy implementation of the approach presented here in either R (R Core Team, 2020) or GRASS GIS (GRASS Development Team, 2017) through the oneimpact R package.
-This approach allows us to: (i) quantify the cumulative impact of multiple features of an infrastructure type; (ii) evaluate whether there is evidence for cumulative impacts, or whether the ZoI of the nearest feature sufficiently captures the species’ response to infrastructure; and (iii) estimate the ZoI of multiple types of infrastructure.
+We provide tools to allow easy implementation of the approach presented in R (R Core Team, 2020) or GRASS GIS (GRASS Development Team, 2017) through the oneimpact R package.
+This approach allows us to: (i) quantify the cumulative impact of multiple features of an infrastructure type; (ii) evaluate whether there is evidence for cumulative impacts, or whether the impact of the nearest feature sufficiently captures the species’ response to infrastructure; and (iii) estimate the impact of multiple types of infrastructure.

 Box 1 – Definitions